Complementarity of Gravitational Collapse (I) Origin of the Bekenstein-Hawking Entropy

-We will call this relationship of equivalence and completeness as Complementarity inside BHs (CiB).
-Comparing with the BH complementarity principle of refs. \cite{complementarity1990thooft,complementarity1993schoutens,complementarity1993}, CiB is not a principle customised for resolving the information missing puzzle, although it has such potentials \cite{dfzeng2023}; it is a general feature of gravitational physics derivable from the general covariance of GR.
-In our case, this only means that EiS can be obtained from the modes of EiL through the time coordinate's redefinition.
-On developments of this recognition, we recommend readers to \cite{dfzeng2017,dfzeng2018a,dfzeng2018b,dfzeng2020,dfzeng2021,dfzeng2022} and \cite{Stojkovic2008b,Stojkovic2014}.
-In the remaining part of this work, we elaborate details of this relationship, from exact solutions of the Einstein equation in two time definitions to the proof of the area law formula of Bek-Hwk entropy through quantisation, and the potential observational evidence.
+We will call this relationship of equivalence and completeness as Complementarity of Gravitational Collapse (CGC).
+Comparing with the BH complementarity principle of refs. \cite{complementarity1990thooft,complementarity1993schoutens,complementarity1993}, CGC is not a principle customised for solving the information missing puzzle, although it has such potentials \cite{dfzeng2023}; it is a general feature of gravitational physics derivable from the general covariance of GR.
+In our case, this only means that EnS can be obtained from the modes of ErL through the time coordinate's redefinition.
+On the developments of this recognition, we recommend readers to our eaerly works \cite{dfzeng2017,dfzeng2018a,dfzeng2018b,dfzeng2020,dfzeng2021,dfzeng2022} and \cite{Stojkovic2008b,Stojkovic2014}.
+The observational evidence and predictions of this complementarity is rather remarkable and will be discussed in two other works \cite{dfzeng2025b,dfzeng2025c} independently.
+In the remaining part of this work, we elaborate details of this complementarity, from exact solution families to the Einstein equation in two time definitions to the proof of the area law formula of Bekenstein-Hawking entropy through quantization, and to discussions about potential observational evidences.